Día de Los Muertos (Day of the Dead): A Quick Look into Culture and Marketing

 Published:

-Many brands and marketers are well aware of the potential of this holiday, so it makes sense that more of them are taking action to include this type of culturally significant holiday in their strategy to gain the image of being adepts with the Latino consumer and beyond.
-Those who embrace such holidays with respect and with a true understanding of its relevance will likely be more successful than those that simply squeeze it into their marketing efforts for the sake of trendiness.
+Many brands and marketers are aware of the potential of this annual celebration, and those who embrace such holidays with respect and true understanding of its relevance will likely be more successful than those brands that simply apply trendy iconography and decorations.

 We hope you enjoy the video our team has put together in recognition of the of Día de los Muertos.
 And please, share it with others!